 Being the leader means firm commands, with consistent wording, and applied consistently.
 No bending the rules, ever!
 If one rule can be bent then your dog will think all rules can be bent!

-As soon as you bring the puppy home you want to settle in to a routine.
+As soon as you bring the puppy home you want to settle into a routine.
 Each day you and your puppy will need to sleep, eat, poop, play, and exercise.
-The great thing about settling in to a routine is that it help builds trust with your puppy, plus helps you remember to get through all the activities that need to happen each day.
+The great thing about routine is that it helps build trust with your puppy, plus helps you remember to get through all the activities that need to happen each day.

 Training is not something that necessarily stops at a certain age.
 As your puppy grows up certain behaviors and routines will become second nature, only to be replaced with more advanced training and exercise.
 Thankfully some training such as housebreaking your Husky puppy will settle down and not require constant attention.

-Puppies will make mistakes and you can not expect him or her to change behavior after any one positive of negative feedback event.
+Puppies will make mistakes and you can not expect him or her to change behavior after any positive or negative feedback event.
 It will take many for the puppy to learn, and from time to time they might disobey and test you out.

 Consistency is the key here: giving feedback soon after the event, and consistent feedback behavior after certain puppy behaviors will help your Siberian Husky pick things up quicker, not to mention respect you for being the alpha dog.